toramanlis/laravel-module-structure/readme.md

     }

-Add it to the config file `config/app.php`:
+Add it to the configuration file `config/app.php`:

     'providers' => [
         ...